scottyphillips/pychonet/README.md

 'example_hvac.py' gives you an idea how to drive a HVAC directly from Python using this library.

 ## Hall of Fame
+Thanks to Jason Nader for all the quality of life updates to the codebase and doco.

 Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code and contributing to testing.